jlfaucher/executor5-bulk/docs/branches/3.1.2/trunk/README.txt

 WARNING!!!!!!!!

 The standard /usr/share/texmf/web2c/texmf.cnf file contains settings that are too small to process the rexxref documentation.
-You should replace the contents of the /usr/share/texmf/web2c/texmf.cnf file with the contents of the supplied replacement file.
-If you do not perform this task the resulting rexxref.pdf file will turn out to be corrupt.
+Please reference the texmf.cnf file in the trunk of the docs repository for the entries that need to be modified.

 ---------------------------------------------------------